eve-le-guillou/DDMS-example/README.md

 # DDMS-example

+## Reference

+If you plan to use this code to generate results for a scientific document, thank you for referencing the following manuscript:

+*Eve Le Guillou, Pierre Fortin, Julien Tierny.
+Distributed Discrete Morse Sandwich: Efficient Computation of Persistence Diagrams for Massive Scalar Data.
+IEEE Transactions on Parallel and Distributed Systems, 2025, pp.1-18. ⟨10.1109/TPDS.2025.3626047⟩.*

+Eve Le Guillou is with CNRS, Sorbonne Université, 75005 Paris, France, and also with the University of Lille, 59000 Lille, France.
+Pierre Fortin is with CNRS, Centrale Lille, UMR 9189 CRIStAL, University Lille, F-59000 Lille, France.
+Julien Tierny is with CNRS, Sorbonne Université, 75005 Paris, France.

+## Abstract

+The persistence diagram, which describes the topological features of a dataset, is a key descriptor in Topological Data Analysis.
+The "Discrete Morse Sandwich" (DMS) method has been reported to be the most efficient algorithm for computing persistence diagrams of 3D scalar fields on a single node, using shared-memory parallelism.
+In the paper associated with this repository, we extend DMS to distributed-memory parallelism for the efficient and scalable computation of persistence diagrams for massive datasets across multiple compute nodes.
+On the one hand, we can leverage the embarrassingly parallel procedure of the first and most time-consuming step of DMS (namely the discrete gradient computation).
+On the other hand, the efficient distributed computations of the subsequent DMS steps are much more challenging.
+To address this, we have extensively revised the DMS routines by contributing a new self-correcting distributed pairing algorithm, redesigning key data structures and introducing computation tokens to coordinate distributed computations.
+We have also introduced a dedicated communication thread to overlap communication and computation.
+Detailed performance analyses show the scalability of our hybrid MPI+thread approach for strong and weak scaling using up to 16 nodes of 32 cores (512 cores total).
+Our algorithm outperforms DIPHA, a reference method for the distributed computation of persistence diagrams, with an average speedup of x8 on 512 cores.
+We show the practical capabilities of our approach by computing the persistence diagram of a public 3D scalar field of 6 billion vertices in 174 seconds on 512 cores.

-This github repository contains the exact code used to reproduce the Backpack example in the reference below.
+Finally, we provide a usage example of our open-source implementation here.
+This github repository contains the exact code used to reproduce the Backpack example in the reference above.
+As the datasets used in the benchmarks of the paper may require to much memory for a normal laptop, a resampling is performed and can be adapted to the user's resources.

-This repository is a standalone example created to reproduce the results of the reference below.
+This repository is a standalone example created to reproduce the results of the reference above.
 It is not maintained.
 For a maintained version of this example, please see the [TTK documentation](https://topology-tool-kit.github.io/examples/distributedPersistenceDiagram/).

-## Reference

-If you plan to use this code to generate results for a scientific document, thanks for referencing the following manuscript:

-*"Distributed Discrete Morse Sandwich: Efficient Computation of Persistence Diagrams for Massive Scalar Data"* Eve Le Guillou, Pierre Fortin, Julien Tierny

 ## Installation Notes

-Tested on Desktop Ubuntu 24.04.2 LTS.
+Tested on Desktop Ubuntu 24.04.2 LTS (preferably with an X server, see the `Install ParaView` section).

+Depending on the system on which the installation occurs, this step will take approximately between 30 minutes and a few hours.

 ### Install the dependencies